Turning Lessons into Games: My Journey with Canva Code

 However, I saw potential.
 I have found that pupils sometimes struggle with the tag-based structure of HTML programming.
 I needed a simpler interface for pupils to program in HTML.
 I looked at programs like Scratch and Trinket.io that provide block-based programming.
 I therefore used Claude to build a drag-and-drop ‘code editor’ for HTML.
 Pupils can drag the blocks together to build their websites, add images by dragging an image onto the screen and even apply CSS styling via a list on the side of the page.
 This was the pot realised although there were so problems faced.

-The main problem faced was with the context-length in generations.
+The main problem faced was with the Context Window (context-length) in generations.
 Claude had a limit on the amount of content (code) the LLM chatbot can generate, and sometimes the code would stop in the middle of the code or not let me prompt the chat any further.

 The solution to this was to create new versions of the tool, with my changes and additions added to the prompt.
 In other words, regenerate the tool with the changes in a new chat window.
 This worked but felt incredibly clunky to use and made tweaking and refining the tool quite challenging.